-INBC employs approximately 170 staff members throughout our region.
+INBC employs approximately 210 staff members throughout our region in WA and ID.
 These dedicated professionals are the backbone of the organization.
 This section summarizes the responsibilities of the functional areas within the organization.

 Donor Services (DS) is the largest department within INBC with the primary function being the collection of blood products.
 The most common donation is a whole blood donation, however, donors are encouraged to give the right blood product (double red, platelets and/or plasma) for their blood type and the needs of the community.
 Specialized collection services include the Autologous Donor Program, Directed Donor Program, and Specific Patient Donor Program where patients may participate with orders from a physician.

 INBC maintains collection centers throughout its service area for both whole blood and blood component collections.
 INBC operates self contained mobile donor coaches and mobile vans fully outfitted with equipment and supplies to collect blood in area communities and businesses.
 INBC routinely schedules blood drives every day of the week, to facilitate blood donations at schools, workplaces, churches, and communities.

 Human Leukocyte Antigen (HLA) Laboratory